bartificer/shownotes-misc/CCATP/ccatp-20221002-zeroTrust.md

 One thing I do want to draw attention to is the evolution of device management (AKA MDM) — in the past it was also a binary thing, a device was either personal or corporate, but now it can exist on a spectrum, and different conditional access rules can be applied at different points on the spectrum.

-At one end of the spectrum you have an un-known un-managed device, then you have a registered but unmanaged device, and then you have the most interesting point on the spectrum, a partially managed device, and finally you have fully managed devices.
-On a partially managed device some apps and some parts of the file system are controlled by corporate IT, but the phone itself and all the regular apps and data are controlled by the user and not even accessible by corporate IT.
+At one end of the spectrum you have an unknown unmanaged device, then you have a registered but unmanaged device, and then you have the most interesting point on the spectrum, a partially-managed device, and finally you have fully managed devices.
+On a partially-managed device some apps and some parts of the file system are controlled by corporate IT, but the phone itself and all the regular apps and data are controlled by the user and not even accessible by corporate IT.
 The managed apps and data can be remote wiped without affecting the rest of the device.

 ### Infrastructure, Networks, Etc.